Aftaputra/Microscope-OF/README.md

 * To auto-format the Python code run `poe format`
 * To auto-format the Javascript code, run
-  * `cd openflexure_microscope/api/static`
+  * `cd js`
   * `npm run lint`

 **Before submitting a merge request/merging** please auto-format your code and also run the quality checks (linting, static analysis, and unit tests)

 * To auto-format and type-check the Python code run `poe check`
 * To auto-format the Javascript code, run
-  * `cd openflexure_microscope/api/static`
+  * `cd js`
   * `npm run lint`

 ### Details

 We use several code analysis and formatting libraries in this project. **Please run all of these before submitting a merge request.**

 Our CI will check each of these automatically, so ensuring they pass locally will save you time.

 * **Black** - Code formatting with minimal configuration.
   * While sometimes it's not perfect, its fine 90% of the time and prevents arguments about formatting.
   * Automatically formats your code
   * This will rewrite your files in-place, so if you want to be able to revert, make a backup first!
   * `poe black`